fubar2/gal_ansible/README.md

 9. gravity will make a lot of things simpler.
 10. galaxy toolshed ansible role tool_shed.yml.j2 makes uwsgi even if you don't want - PR
 11. 22.01 and gravity still not working so using 21.09
+12. Using 21.09, no gravity config and some mules/farm in uwsgi allows the stupid mule restart to work.
+Without mules, or with gravity, ansible dies there.
+Something needs fixin in the galaxyproject.galaxy ansible thing.
+13. Need a location /api pointing to the galaxy fastcgi port to get shed-tools to work right.
+Does ephemeris respect galaxy's prefix?